-I’ve spent months away from home in places like India, Mexico and the US, all in an effort to do something radical and take myself as far out of my comfort zone as I possibly could.
+I’ve spent months away from home in places like India, Mexico, and the USA, all in an effort to do something radical and take myself as far out of my comfort zone as I possibly could.
 And apologies in advance if you find this kind of talk self-righteous, but I really do find myself lost for words when I try to summarise what these trips meant for me.
-I “can’t even’, I guess.
+I ‘can’t even’, I guess.

 But lately, I’ve come to the realisation that I haven’t experienced nearly as many places that international tourists have.
 Being raised in Sydney means the only place I can sort of gloat about knowing well is the Royal National Park – but even that is so vast I haven’t been able to fully explore it yet.

-Australia is vast as hell.
+Australia is Vast as Hell

 I know we all joke about how there’s a whole lot of nothing as we go inland, but there’s a whole lot of something, too.
 The Kimberley region, the Whitsunday Islands, the Great Barrier Reef, Uluru – even Tasmania, you guys!

 I’m literally writing this as I lay on the rocks, beside the ocean, at a quiet cove beach in Cronulla.
 The water is fucking aqua, it is fucking beautiful.
 Yet I’ve spent thousands of dollars, and months of my time running away from here every year.
 What an asshole!!

 I guess maybe I should go easy on myself.
-This is familiar, this is home – it’s my comfort zone.
+This is familiar, this is home, it’s my comfort zone.
 But what I’ve failed to realise until now is that adventure and exploration can be found at home too.
-Airports, hostels, language barriers and cultural shock aren’t the only recipe for adventure.
+Airports, hostels, language barriers, and cultural shock aren’t the only recipe for adventure.